Spaceport: Location

 Rockets can most easily reach satellite orbits if launched near the equator in an easterly direction, as this maximizes use of the Earth's rotational speed (465 m/s at the equator).
 Such launches also provide a desirable orientation for arriving at a geostationary orbit.
 For polar orbits and Molniya orbits this does not apply.

 In principle, advantages of high altitude launch are reduced vertical distance to travel and a thinner atmosphere for the rocket to penetrate.
 However, altitude of the launch site is not a driving factor in spaceport placement because most of the delta-v for a launch is spent on achieving the required horizontal orbital speed.
 The small gain from a few kilometers of extra altitude does not usually off-set the logistical costs of ground transport in mountainous terrain.

 Many spaceports have been placed at existing military installations, such as intercontinental ballistic missile ranges, which are not always physically ideal sites for launch.

-A rocket launch site is built as far as possible away from major population centers in order to mitigate risk to bystanders should a rocket experience a catastrophic failure.
-In many cases a launch site is built close to major bodies of water to ensure that no components are shed over populated areas.
+A rocket launch site is built as far as possible away from major population centers in order to not inconvenience their inhabitants with noise pollution and other undesired industrial activity, as well as mitigate risk to bystanders should a rocket experience a catastrophic failure.
+In many cases a launch site is built close to major bodies of water to ensure that no components are shed over populated areas, be it by staging or an in-flight failure.
 Typically a spaceport site is large enough that, should a vehicle explode, it will not endanger human lives or adjacent launch pads.

 Planned sites of spaceports for sub-orbital tourist spaceflight often make use of existing ground infrastructure, including runways.
 The nature of the local view from 100 km altitude is also a factor to consider.

 Space tourism

 The space tourism industry (see List of private spaceflight companies) is being targeted by spaceports in numerous locations worldwide. e.g. Spaceport America, New Mexico.

 The establishment of spaceports for tourist trips raises legal issues, which are only beginning to be addressed.
+For example, in Virginia, spaceflight companies are not liable for any accidents in spaceflight, as long as such a warning is displayed to the passengers.